Gillou38/Drying-open-source-solution/01 - Ideas and concepts/State of art.md

 ![Wood dryer](https://github.com/Gillou38/Drying-open-source-solution/blob/master/01%20-%20Ideas%20and%20concepts/State%20of%20art%20-%20Picture/Materials%20-%20wood.jpg)

 #### - Plastic
+Plastic is a good solution for fruits and vegetables dryers, which need to be wash with water after each utilization, so plastic is easy to clean but it isn't resilient.
 Inertial criteria to respect is decompose of 3 categories:
 - global restriction about substances
 - global limit of migration: < 10 mg/dm² (for material which used to babies good foods (< 3years), the limit is 60 mg/dm²)